 Individualized Program - One size doesn’t fit most.
 Participants can choose services that are most meaningful to them, and are supported as they take part in developing their own outcomes and goals.
 We provide a positive, success-oriented environment, which promotes growth, self-confidence, and feelings of self-worth.

-Vocational Habilitation - Earn money working on tasks in our facility or enjoy a job in the community.
-Quest offers job readiness and employment skill training, organization employment, paid piece work, and work enclaves.
+Vocational Habilitation and Community Employment - Earn money working on tasks in our facility or enjoy a job in the community.
+Quest offers job readiness and employment skill training, organization employment, paid piece work, job development, and work enclaves.

 Non-Medical Transportation -If eligible, Quest can provide transportation to and from the program.
-Quest staff will provide or coordinate transportation for all who participate in community-based activities.
+Quest staff will provide or coordinate transportation for all who participate in community-based activities and community employment.

 Integrated Care - Convenient access to an integrated care physician, in-house pharmacy and counseling services within the Harbor building.